outputwebsites/counseling-therapy/README.md

 ### Built-in Astro components: `<Image />` and `<Picture />`

 This kit demonstrates the use of the built-in `<Picture />` component, [for which you can read the documentation here](https://docs.astro.build/en/guides/images/#picture-).
 However, not all native HTML `<picture>` elements from CodeStitch blocks have been replaced with Astro's `<Picture />` components.
 CodeStich users will have to decide which one they want to use:
  * CodeStich blocks already have fully-functioning `<picture>` elements that perform very well.
-However, the developper will have to do a time-consuming job with resizing and reformatting assets.
+However, the developer will have to do a time-consuming job with resizing and reformatting assets.
  * Astro's `<Picture />` components must be manually written to replace stitches.
 On the other hand, they automatically process and optimize assets, which allows the developer to skip the resizing and reformatting preparation work.

 #### Custompicturecomponent